NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-References-in-Project-Files.md

 | .NET Core App 3.1 | | .NET Framework 4.7.2 | Incompatible, fail with [`NU1202`](../reference/errors-and-warnings/NU1202.md) |
 | .NET Core App 3.1 | net472;net471 | .NET Framework 4.7.2 | .NET Framework 4.7.2 with [`NU1701`](../reference/errors-and-warnings/NU1701.md) |

 Multiple frameworks can be specified using `;` as a delimiter.
-To add a fallback framework you can do the following.
+To add a fallback framework you can do the following:

 ```xml
 <AssetTargetFallback Condition=" '$(TargetFramework)'=='netcoreapp3.1' ">